 Not Only Europeans but Also Asians Are Islamophobic

 Most Europeans are Islamophobic even though they have no idea what Islam is all about.
 Nowadays, the phobia has traveled to Asian countries, too.
 To be specific, India is playing its best to wipe off Indian Muslims from the country.
 But if we just take a look at Indian history, we can clearly see how many Muslim leaders and professionals have worked hard to make India better.

 Not only India but also Sri Lanka deals with Islamophobia behind closed doors.
 Even though Sri Lankan Islamophobic acts have not caught the eyes of the public, it happens.
-Sri Lankan Muslims suffer even though it’s little less than Indians.
-But how can we rate sufferings?
+Sri Lankan Muslims suffer even though it’s a little less than Indians.
+But how can we rate suffering?
 Is it a competition or something?
 Here’s a recent Islamophobic act that happened in Sri Lanka, which will leave you breathless.

-This is just a glimpse of what Sri Lankan Muslims face, but there are myriad of untold stories.
+This is just a glimpse of what Sri Lankan Muslims face, but there are myriad untold stories.
 Living with the fear of harassment and bullying isn’t easy, but Muslims get the courage to overcome all these because of their faith.
 When we believe in Allah, everything else becomes easy.